limweichiang/arubaos-tools/docs/cluster-healthcheck.md

 # Aruba OS 8 Cluster Health Check Tool
 ## Objective
-This tool identifies inappropriate configurations on controller cluster members, which could lead to inconsistent controller cluster states.
+This tool identifies inappropriate configurations on controller cluster members, which could lead to inconsistent  cluster states.
+For exanmple, the following issues would be detected:
+* VLAN configuration that exists on some cluster members, but not others - Results in profile errors, traffic blackhole.
+* WLAN / Virtual AP configuration that exists on some clusters, but not others - APs using controller with WLAN / Virtual AP configuration as A-AAC will broadcast SSID, others will not.
+* AAA configuration manually defined on cluster members - Manual config leads on inconsistent config on cluster members due to typos; User authentication fails on some members but succeed on others.

 Checks are performed for the following configuration types, which generally should not reside directly on a cluster member configuration:
 * vlan
 * ap-group
 * wlan